Owen-Choh/ntu-sc1015-mini-project/README.md

 *Machine Learning Comparisons*
 - Random Forest suggests that the Mileage, Year and Model variables are most useful in predicting car price
-- Decision Tree Classifier with K Fold is not recommended as a technique as most categorical variables are irrelevant in determining attrition
+- Decision Tree Classifier with K Fold is not recommended as a technique to predict car price
-- Gradient Boosting Regressor is highly useful in effectively predicting attrition
+- Gradient Boosting Regressor is highly accurate in effectively predicting car price
 - The random forest achieved an R-squared value of 0.719.
 The KFold achieved a lower R-squared value of 0.636.
 The gradient boosting regressor achieved the highest R-squared value of 0.918 which indicates the best performer among the three.

 *Data Driven Insights*